Employment assignments

 • Foreign nationals holding public-affair passports entering Vietnam to work for state agencies, political organizations and sociopolitical organizations

-• Foreign nationals entering Vietnam, as certified by the Ministry of Education and Training, to (i) teach or research, or (ii) act as a manager, executive, principal or deputy principal of an educational institution, which is established in Vietnam under a proposal of a foreign diplomatic mission or intergovernmental organization
+• Foreign nationals entering Vietnam, as certified by the Ministry of Education and Training, to (i) teach, research, and transfer international education programs, or (ii) act as a manager, executive, principal or deputy principal of an educational institution, which is established in Vietnam under a proposal of a foreign diplomatic mission or intergovernmental organization

 Each situation would need to be evaluated to determine if the intended activities in Vietnam could be exempt from the work permit requirement.